etresoft/ESHelp/README.md

 2. No dark mode support.
 3. Very difficult to debug.
 Your app with embedded help bundle must be installed in /Applications to function.
 You can debug it, but the system help viewer will only display content found in /Applications.
 4. Only basic help book features are used.
 I’ve tried various other features but found most of them to be non-functional.
+5. Share button and sidebar button are designed for Apple’s use only.

 # ESHelp
 This is a drop-in replacement for NSHelpManager.
 It requires a help bundle with some additional files.
 These files must be identified in the help bundle’s Info.plist file with the following keys: